Hamza-Zubair/useless_onliners/README.md

 ### useless_oneliner_functions
-the name doesnt mean they have to be literally oneline functions or always neccasarily be useless :D
+The name doesnt mean they have to be literally oneline functions or always neccasarily be useless :D

 #### 1: file_copier:
-give source and extension of the files that needs to be copied and it will create a "out" folder in directory with all those copied files
+Give the source directory and extension or extensions of the files that needs to be copied from the source directory/sub-directories and it will create a "out" folder in source directory with all those copied files.